Omkar1221/spotify-terraform-project/README.md

 In this tutorial, you will use a Terraform data source to search Spotify for an artist, album, or song, and use that data to build a playlist.

 Prerequisites
-To complete this tutorial, you will need:
+To complete this Project, you will need:

 1.Terraform version 1.0+

 2.Docker Desktop

 3.Spotify account with developer access

+Topics you will cover:

+1. Providers:
+2. Resource
+3. Variable
+4. Tfstate File
+5. Tfvars
+6. Tfstate.backup file

 ![tf7](https://github.com/user-attachments/assets/fc71a9c0-571c-472f-b515-d83d23bb279f)